UTDNebula/nebula-api/docs/index.md

 `docker run -d -p "8080:8080" -v "./env:/app/.env" localhost:5000/utdnebula/api/go-api:latest`

-Change `localhost:5000` to a differet registry if you customized this during the docker build.
+Change `localhost:5000` to a different registry if you customized this during the docker build.